 When you complete your ride, don’t just let your bike dry on its own.
-You’ll want to take the time to wipe your bike down with a clean towel to get the moistures off of it as soon as possible.
+You’ll want to take the time to wipe your bike down with a clean towel to get the moisture off of it as soon as possible.
 This simple act will keep your bike in better condition and increase its longevity.

 Dry the battery

 Just like with the bike itself, drying the battery is a crucial step once you’re done riding.
 Even if you were just in light rain, you never want to risk your e-bike’s battery becoming wet.
 Once you’re done, take the bike’s battery out of the bike and dry it off with a towel.
-Making sure that the battery’s cabin is clear of water or moisture as well.
+Make sure that the battery’s cabin is clear of water or moisture as well.

 Use proper storage

 Once you’ve completed all of these steps, you need to make sure that your bike isn’t at risk of becoming saturated.
 Even if you typically store your bike outside or on a porch, seriously consider relocating it for the duration of the inclement weather.